sedzinfo/workingfunctions/docs/reference/write_txt.md

 - input:

-  Script to log in log file
+  Any R object to print.

 - file:

-  Filename of log
+  Character string naming the output log file without extension.
+A `.log` extension is appended automatically.
+When `NULL` (default) output is printed to the console only and no file is written.

+## Value

+Invisibly returns `NULL`.
+Called for its side effects of printing and optionally writing to a log file.

 ## Examples